 Notary Public in Sharjah, Dubai or any other emirate of UAE has to record details of notarial acts that are completed within a notary journal.
 Signers of documents have to sign the notary journal.
 Notaries may also ask signatories to provide thumbprints on signed entries in their journals.
-A reputable notary public always considers the maintenance of a journal’s best practice.
+A reputable notary Public always considers the maintenance of a journal’s best practice.

-The purpose of the activities performed by public notaries is to provide an additional level of trust and verification of documents.
+The purpose of the activities performed by Public notaries is to provide an additional level of trust and verification of documents.
 Notarization proves that certain documents were executed in the manner that’s binding to all parties involved (signatories to a document).

 Notarized documents are taken as legal evidence that all those who have signed them choose to perform what the documents say they’ll do.
 The notarization process also proves that the signatories provide their authorization on what is stated on the documents.
-The notary public verifies, under oath, that statements and facts that are in documents are true and acknowledged by the signatories.
+The notary Public verifies, under oath, that statements and facts that are in documents are true and acknowledged by the signatories.

-A public notary also has authority in certifying copies.
-Additionally, you may seek the help of a notary public in Dubai for legal drafting.
+A Public notary also has authority in certifying copies.
+Additionally, you may seek the help of a Public notary in Dubai for legal drafting.
 Call us today if you wish to know more about notarization in Dubai and how public notaries may be able to serve your specific needs and requirements.

 What Does it Mean for a Public Notary to Administer Oaths?

-One of the official duties of public notaries is administering affirmations and oaths, pledges on the honor of a person stating that he/she is telling the truth which makes him legally accountable when false information is provided.
+One of the official duties of notaries is administering affirmations and oaths, pledges on the honor of a person stating that he/she is telling the truth which makes him legally accountable when false information is provided.
 Under the law, those who take an oath and are later found to be untrue statements will be penalized.
 Oaths are administered during a court proceeding.

 Can a Public Notary in Dubai take Affidavits and Depositions?

 Depositions and affidavits, as written testimony, contains statements of facts.
 They are taken with the witnesses under oath.
 In the UAE, it is legal to utilize depositions and affidavits as live testimony in proper courts when witnesses are unavailable and cannot testify physically.
-Because taking written testimony requires technical skill, it should only be done by a public notary.
+Because taking written testimony requires technical skill, it should only be done by a notary.
 An attorney is often present during court proceedings.